RasaHQ/rasa-sdk/README.md

 *Release steps*:
 1. Switch to the branch you want to cut the release from (`main` in case of a major / minor, the current release branch for patch releases).
+2. If this is a minor / major release: Make sure all fixes from currently supported minor versions have been merged from their respective release branches (e.g. 3.3.x) back into main.
-2. Run `make release`
+3. Run `make release`
-3. Create a PR against main or the release branch (e.g. `1.2.x`)
+4. Create a PR against main or the release branch (e.g. `1.2.x`)
-4. Once your PR is merged, tag a new release (this SHOULD always happen on `main` or release branches), e.g. using
+5. Once your PR is merged, tag a new release (this SHOULD always happen on `main` or release branches), e.g. using
     ```bash
     git tag 1.2.0 -m "next release"